Torah Fund Legacy Society

 Everyone.
 This is not just for the wealthy or seniors.
 There is no minimum gift required and no expectation of payment while you are living.

-Legacy gifts are usually only a percentage of your estate and demonstrate to your heirs your commitment to Jewish values.
+Legacy gifts are usually either a percentage of your estate or a specific amount and demonstrate to your heirs your commitment to Jewish values.

 We are very grateful for your current and past giving to Torah Fund.
 A legacy gift is needed to ensure that Torah Fund will continue its support for many, many decades.
 Recent studies show that in 20 years organizations will need to generate 20%-25% of their operating budget from legacy gifts in order to meet their obligations.